Ugur-Diktas/ugurdiktas.ch/README.md

 https://github.com/Ugur-Diktas/ugurdiktas.ch

+# run development environment

+-   $ npm run serve

+and if there is an error:

+-   $ rm -rf node_modules package-lock.json
+-   npm cache clean --force
+-   npm install

 # update the productive website

 Update the productive instance by:

 -   be sure the main branch is up to date and stable

--   npm run build on your project
+-   $ npm run build #on your project
 -   create and merge pull request

 -   ssh to the Hostpoint server with the local terminal